 Anti-contraband tobacco enforcement works.
-There's no clearer example of this than in Quebec, which has reduced its contraband incidence by half.
-This was achieved through increasing powers to local police, through Bill 59, and by providing the resources they need to conduct investigations, through the ACCES Tabac program.
-With these measures, Quebec has been able to decrease its incidence of illegal cigarettes by half.
+There's no clearer example of this than in Quebec, which has reduced its contraband by half by increasing powers to local police, through Bill 59, and by providing the resources they need to conduct investigations, through the ACCES Tabac program.